fmlab-iis/gcc2cryptoline/README.md

 # gcc2cryptoline
-A tool translating GIMPLE to Cryptoline
+A tool translating GIMPLE to CryptoLine

 GIMPLE is a IR(intermidiate representation) used in machine-independent optimization of GCC